DataDog/hiring-engineers/answers.md

 <img src="Screenshots/metrics3.png">
 </p>

 Below is the Python code used to create the above Dashboard.
+The [API Guide](https://docs.datadoghq.com/api/?lang=python#timeboards) gives an example of one table but you need ensure a graphs list is created when adding more than one graph.

 ```
 from datadog import initialize, api